+There was generally slow progress in actually devolving responsibility over public service provision to panchayats, with state health and education departments retaining control in most states (Chaudhuri, 2006).
 Disappointed with the slow and uneven pace of administrative devolution, the central government in the 2000s began to ask states to move faster.
 The Ministry of Panchayati Raj became a separate ministry in May 2004 and took on a stronger advocacy role.
 The central Planning Commission published a report asking states to (a) conduct an "activity mapping" exercise for each devolved function that would unbundle the functions into smaller units of work and articulate the powers and duties vis-à-vis those smaller units to each panchayat tier, and (b) pass executive orders to operationalize these activity mapping exercises (Government of India, 2006).
 The report also highlighted that many states had not devolved the functionaries, i.e. made public employees fully accountable to local governments.
 Rather, public workers were still managed and monitored by their state-level departments.
 We observe an increase in the number of states enacting administrative devolution after this report.
-However, as late as 2015, more than two decades after the constitutional amendment, seven out of 25 states had not yet conducted the necessary reforms (details in section 3.1).
+However, as late as 2015, more than two decades after the constitutional amendment, seven out of 25 states had not yet undertaken the steps required for effective administrative decentralization (details in section 3.1).

-Progress on fiscal decentralization has been very poor with local governments relying on higher levels of government for the majority of their revenues.
-Panchayats are funded from four sources: central grants based on the recommendations of the five-yearly Central Finance Commissions; funds from centrally sponsored schemes such as the National Rural Employment Guarantee program (NREGA); loans and grants from state governments based on the State Finance Commission recommendations; and their own sources of taxes and user fees on public services.
+Progress on fiscal decentralization has been even slower.
+Panchayats are funded from four sources: central grants based on the recommendations of the fiveyearly Central Finance Commissions; funds from centrally sponsored schemes such as the National Rural Employment Guarantee program (NREGA); loans and grants from state governments based on the State Finance Commission recommendations; and their own sources of taxes and user fees on public services.
 Most local governments remain highly dependent on the state or central government for their revenues: as late as 2015, local governments generated only 8% of revenues from their own sources of taxation and fees (Government of India, 2016a), compared to 6% in the 1990s (Government of India, 2000).
 Most accounts suggest that panchayats have failed to expand their revenues because they change tax rates infrequently, they lack administrative capacity, they do not own productive assets and they are unable to charge user fees on state or central government properties (Government of India, 2016b).

 Political decentralization has progressed faster than administrative or fiscal decentralization.
-By 2010, all states had conducted local government elections with the one-third gender quota, though there was considerable variation in the timing of elections across states (Iyer et al., 2012).
-The effects of this gender quota have been examined by many prior studies, some of which find that women's political representation changes policy outcomes towards those preferred by women (Chattopadhyay and Duflo, 2004; Iyer et al., 2012), while others find no effect or even a lower efficiency of pro-poor targeting (Bardhan et al., 2010; Rajaraman and Gupta, 2012; Afridi et al., 2017).8 Starting in 2006, many states have increased the gender quota to one-half of all local council positions (Iyer and Triyana, 2022).
+By 2010, all states had conducted local government elections with the one-third gender quota as specified by the constitutional amendments, though there was considerable variation in the timing of elections across states (Iyer et al., 2012).
+The effects of this gender quota have been examined by many prior studies, some of which find that women's political representation changes policy outcomes towards those preferred by women (Chattopadhyay and Duflo, 2004; Iyer et al., 2012), while others find no effect or even a lower efficiency of pro-poor targeting (Bardhan et al., 2010; Rajaraman and Gupta, 2012; Afridi et al., 2017).
+Starting in 2006, many states have increased the gender quota to one-half of all local council positions (Iyer and Triyana, 2022).